Kashmir Great Lakes

 Magnificent Mount Harmukh

 Standing tall at 16870 feet (5142 metres), Mount Harmukh is a sacred mountain in Hinduism.
-Known as the Kailash of Kashmir, Mount Harmukh is derived from Haramukuta meaning the diadem of Shiva.
+Known as the Kailash of Kashmir, Mount Harmukh is derived from Haramukuta, meaning Shiva’s diadem.
 On this trail, you can get a clear view of Mount Harmukh.

 Mount Harmukh - Kashmir Great Lakes